 - You can order breakfast and other meals at a democratic price at the hospital.
 The parent may bring food for himself/herself.
 The nursing unit has a microwave to heat up meals.
-During the period of source isolation due to fever or infection, you're not allowed to leave the room to heat up a meal or get a drink.
-Our logistics staff and nurses will help you. - A parent is allowed to eat and drink in the child's room.
-Make sure your food and drinks are kept separate from your child's.
+You may leave the room to use the microwave and to get coffee or tea. - There's a table in the visitor's corner where the parent can eat.
+You're also allowed to eat your own meals there.
+In any case, parents are not allowed to eat in the child's room.
+However, a closed bottle (to drink) can be kept in the room. - During the period of source isolation due to fever or infection, you're not allowed to leave the room to heat up a meal or get a drink.
+Our logistics staff and nurses will help you.